w314/notes/javaNotes/csNotes.md

   - sprint review
 - has documents like a burndown chart and backlogs

+#### Story Points

+Story points are units of measurement used to determine how much effort is required to complete a product backlog item or any other piece of work.

+- The team assigns story points based on the work's complexity, amount, and uncertainty.
+- Story Points are a numeric value that helps the development team understand how challenging the story is.
+- The Fibonacci sequence is one popular scoring scale for estimating agile story points.
+  - In this sequence, each number is the sum of the previous two in the series.
+  - The Fibonacci sequence goes as follows: 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89… and so on.
+  - Each of these numbers jumps about 60% above the previous one in the sequence after the first few terms which makes the sequence ideal for assigning story points since numbers on the high end are more distinct.

 ## HTTP

 > What is HTTP?
 Why is it important to know about?